It is blazing HOT when we get back to the boat 3 days after the

 On the main street the following day we hail a taxi and our driver "Tony" takes us to the bus depot (la terminal de autobuses) and waits for us as we purchase our tickets for tomorrow morning.
 Before we exit the taxi we make arrangements for Tony to pick us up at 0615hrs tomorrow.

 We like the Elite bus line and the trip takes about 4.5 hours.
-Our bus leaves the depot at 0700 and cost 380 pesos per person.
+Our bus leaves the depot at 0700 and cost 380 pesos per person from PV to Melaque.

-Mexico, as always exudes a hopeful atmosphere as the bus winds its way around detours and bumps over hastily made roads.
+Mexico, as always exudes a hopeful atmosphere as the bus winds its way around detours and bumps over hastily erected temporary roads.
 Workmen are patching roads and roofs and the so recently denuded trees are already pushing bright green buds toward the sun as we travel Southbound.

 The boat looks in very good shape considering she's just weathered the most intense storm in history.
 Our boat guy "Arturo" has come through once again and Pancho and the crew went above and beyond to keep the boats from breaking free in the tempest which would have damaged not only the untethered but any boat near it.